-The key feature of the WiZo-Link device is to actuate the outputs of adjacent devices or devices at some distance wirelessly; while still able to actuate its own output.
+The key feature of the WiZo-Link device is to actuate the Outputs of adjacent device or devices at some distance wirelessly; while still able to actuate its own Output.
 In other words, there is no need to run extended cabling to activate, for example, a gate motor.
-The WiZo-Link with the dependable mesh network, guarantees that the link or connection between devices stays active and can reliably be actuated at any time.
+The WiZo-Link, with its dependable mesh network, guarantees that the link or connection between devices stays active and can reliably be actuated at any time.